 I have already made most of the recommendations above in the Main Section given the particular nature of this Red Dot.
-The most important Recommendation is to engage with the MLS, with fellow brokers, with your agents, and with other stakeholders about the role and value of the MLS in the 21st century.
+The most important Recommendation is to have that difficult-yet-necessary conversation with the brokers and agents and other stakeholders about the role and value of the MLS in the 21st century.

-But there are a few other suggestions specific only to brokerages
+But there are a few other suggestions specific only to MLS and Associations that are worth considering.